rsb177/cloudbolt-exercise/INSTRUCTIONS.md

 When you're finished, please send a link to your forked version of this repository to your hiring contact.

-## Expectations

-If you don’t complete all the tasks, that’s absolutely fine.
-We’re asking that you spend a maximum of 3 hours of total development time working on this assignment, distributed however you see fit.
-Some candidates will be able to complete all requested tasks in the allotted time, but people work at different rates, and folks have different expertise.
-We’re more interested to see what you can get done in 3 hours and how you approach problems like these.

-We may ask you about this in a future interview, so we encourage you to take notes!

 ### Evaluation Criteria

 Here's what we're looking for:

+* How you approach the problem
 * Code quality
 * Communication
 * Python chops
 * Feature design
 * Test quality
 * Django dj-chops

+We may ask you about this in a future interview, so we encourage you to take notes!